ASSET Teacher Candidate: Electronic Application

 What is ASSET?

 ASSET is an approved alternative licensure program through the Indiana Department of Education and Indiana State Board of Education.
 ASSET falls under the Transition to Teaching umbrella, but does not award an initial teaching license.
-The ICASE sponsored program is for currently licensed Indiana educators to be able to add a special education teaching credential.
+This ICASE sponsored program is for currently licensed Indiana educators to be able to add a special education teaching credential.
 Successful completion of the ASSET program, coupled with passing the appropriate licensing exams, will enable educators to add either the Mild or/and Intense Interventions endorsement to their existing license.
-ASSET was approved for a three-year initial program license on 4/13/2022.
+ASSET was approved for three-years of initial program approval on 4/13/2022.

 What is the difference between ASSET and I-SEAL?

-ASSET is a non-credit earning program that utilizes field experience opportunities, coupled with intensive monthly learning sessions, to prepare candidates to take and pass the appropriate PRAXIS exam for their license add-on in special education in intense and/or mild interventions.
+ASSET is a non-credit earning program that utilizes field experience opportunities, coupled with intensive monthly learning sessions in special education content and pedagogy and will help prepare candidates to take and pass the appropriate PRAXIS exam for their license add-on in special education in intense and/or mild interventions.
 The monthly sessions will be hosted by ICASE field experts and aligned with standards from the Council for Exceptional Children.
 Candidates for ASSET must already possess a valid Indiana teaching license in another area to be eligible for this add-on option.
 A portfolio with specific components will be required at the end of ASSET prior to the candidate acquiring the special education license.
 College credits are not awarded for this alternative path.

 I-SEAL provides funding from the Indiana Department of Education for interested candidates to pursue their special education licensure through a university setting or transition to teaching program.
 Folks interested in I-SEAL may contact Dana Jones (email@example.com) for more information.
 I-SEAL has the capacity to assist with tuition associated with T2T programs when the program requirements are met by candidates.
 University courses taken and passed through I-SEAL partners are credit bearing.